-Another meditation tracker and I love how this one is also divided by how much time you actually meditated.
+Another meditation tracker, and I love how this one is divided by how much time you actually meditated.

-I must say it’s amazing to see that one day the author actually meditated for 30 minutes!
-I just started picking up the habit of meditation again and so far 15 minutes is pretty much my limit.
+I must say it’s amazing to see that one day the author meditated for 30 minutes!
+I just started picking up the habit of meditation again, and so far, 15 minutes is pretty much my limit.